Become a licensed aircraft engineer

 The Part 66 Acceptable Means of Compliance and Guidance Material lists some websites where you can purchase the textbooks.

-The module 10 study guide can be used by people who choose to self-study for a Part 66 aircraft engineer licence.
+You can use the module 10 study guide if you choose to self-study for a Part 66 aircraft engineer licence or modular licence.

 Practical experience requirements

-If you are an aircraft engineer participating in the self-study training pathway, you will need to record your practical experience in the CASA Part 66 basic practical experience logbook.
-This is how you will provide evidence for:
+you will need to record your practical experience in one of our Part 66 basic practical experience logbooks.

 Last updated: